zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/Detailed_README.md

 ---

-### AWSIM
+### AWSIM Labs

-Setting up AWSIM requires the installation of Unity.
+Setting up AWSIM Labs requires the installation of Unity.
 Follow the **"Environment preparation"** section and carefully read the **"ROS 2"** section on [this page](https://autowarefoundation.github.io/AWSIM-Labs/main/GettingStarted/SetupUnityProject/) to get started.

 > The **"ROS 2"** section mentions that your environment should not have ROS 2 sourced.
 > It is recommended to **remove any ROS 2 sourcing lines from your `~/.bashrc`**, and instead **manually source ROS 2 only when needed**, to avoid environment conflicts.

 #### Unity Installation

 ##### **1. Install Unity Hub from the Package Manager**